Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 10 minutes
 You conjure a yawning,a radius 2 *(3m)* sphere conduit to Baator in an unoccupied space you can see within range.
 This portal can be damaged and destroyed (15 AC, 250 HP, immunity to Fire and Poison).
 When you cast this spell, and at the beginning of each of your turns, you can summon a willing creature of CR 5 or lower that you are familiar with from Baator to an unoccupied space within 2 *(3m)* of the portal.
-When you summon a creature in this way, the portal loses Hit Points equal to half the summoned creature’s maximum Hit Points.
+When you summon a creature in this way, the portal loses Hit Points equal to half the summoned creature's maximum Hit Points.
 A creature summoned in this way is banished back to Baator when it is reduced to 0 Hit Points, when the portal is destroyed, or when the spell ends.
-**Using a Higher-Level Spell Slot.** The portal’s Hit Points and Hit Point maximum increase by 50 for each spell slot level above 7.
+**Using a Higher-Level Spell Slot.** The portal's Hit Points and Hit Point maximum increase by 50 for each spell slot level above 7.
 - **Classes**: Cleric, Warlock
 *(Source: CS)*